seraphgrid/grungegirl/README.md

 welcome.

-`grungegirl` is aiming to be the premier drug culture application. it is the hacker's encyclopedia for drugs, programmed by a hardcore feminist, struggling with themes of oppression in drug culture. drugs and their addicts are treated unfairly, even by people who are meant to support them. they are also viewed as lesser by society, even though many of them are smarter and better.
+`grungegirl` is aiming to be the premier drug culture application. it is the hacker's encyclopedia for drugs, programmed by a hardcore feminist who is struggling with themes of oppression in drug culture. drugs and their addicts are treated unfairly, even by people who are meant to support them. they are also viewed as lesser by society, even though many of them are smarter and better.

+`grungegirl` is built to break the rules. mentioning its purpose as an application gets the conversation started, and the moral high horses come out to play.

-`grungegirl` is built to break the rules. this is the swiss army knife for those interested in drug culture. it is not built to enable users, as this application has very little choice over whether or not that person becomes a drug addict after using it.
+this is the swiss army knife for those interested in drug culture. it is not built to enable users, as this application has very little choice over whether or not that person becomes a drug addict after using it.

 it is instead built to level the playing field, giving people who are often ignored by society tools that help them explore and conquer the world of drugs. drugs can destroy lives, but so can everything else. we shouldn't hurt those that choose to indulge in them.

 ![image](https://user-images.githubusercontent.com/90430427/133360635-6154db5b-5693-4914-841e-ba87523ddde7.png)

 to install it, run the `install.py` file. the `install.py` file will install `browsh`, move necessities to a folder in `$HOME` and bind a command.